Third-party motor insurance premium to go up from June 1 | Business

 - India

-The Ministry of Road Transport and Highways (MoRTH) on Wednesday increased the third-party (TP) motor insurance premium for various categories of vehicles with effect from June 1, a decision which is likely to jack up the insurance cost of cars and two-wheelers.
+The Ministry of Road Transport and Highways (MoRTH) has increased the third-party motor insurance premium for various categories of vehicles with effect from June 1, a decision which is likely to jack up the insurance cost of cars and two-wheelers.

-According to the revised rates notified by the MoRTH, private cars with an engine capacity of 1,000 cc will attract rates of Rs 2,094 compared to Rs 2,072 in 2019-20.
+According to the revised rates notified by the MoRTH on Wednesday, private cars with an engine capacity of 1,000 cc will attract rates of Rs 2,094 compared to Rs 2,072 in 2019-20.

 Similarly, private cars with an engine capacity between 1,000 cc and 1,500 cc will attract rates of Rs 3,416 compared to Rs 3,221, while owners of cars above 1,500 cc will see a drop in premium from Rs 7,897 to Rs 7,890.

-After a two-year moratorium due to the COVID-19 pandemic, the revised TP insurance premium will come into effect from June 1.
+After a two-year moratorium due to the COVID-19 pandemic, the revised third-party (TP) insurance premium will come into effect from June 1.

 Earlier, TP rates were notified by the Insurance Regulatory and Development Authority of India (IRDAI).
 This is the first time that the MoRTH has notified the TP rates in consultation with the insurance regulator.